molochdao/handbook/grant-pipeline-procedures/how-and-when-to-put-a-proposal-on-chain/grant-proposal-flow.md

 * Members are encouraged to provide feedback on their preferred proposals in the Discourse forum (public) and #proposal-discussion Discord channel.
 RBG will relay this information to the projects to help strengthen their proposal and schedule townhall meetings with the projects if desired.
 * RBG will create polls for the strongest proposals to secure sentiment from members.
 This will occur in the #proposal-discussion Discord channel.
 * Weak or undesireable projects will be removed from consideration at this time.
-“Bad fit” projects will be notified.
+Projects that have low sentiment and engagement from the DAO will be notified.

 **Week 4: Submission Phase - Proposals Go On-Chain!**